Leland broken pipe cause water damage

-Broken pipe in Leland bathroom
+Broken water pipe

 You wake up and walk into your bathroom to start the day.
 As you step into the bathroom, your foot splashes down in about an inch of water.
 As you turn on the light and see that water is everywhere in your bathroom, you see that the water is coming from underneath your sink and cabinet.
 You quickly rush over to investigate more.
 Opening the cabinet you see that a pipe has broken.
 Luckily, it is above the shut-off valve.
 You turn off the water immediately.
 Your next thought is to try to clean up the water, but there is A LOT of WATER.
 You know you need a plumber.
 Check.
 Who can help with the water and whatever damage this water is or may do to the bathroom floor and cabinets?
 That is where SERVPRO of Brunswick and South Columbus Counties can help.